Mart-Filipowicz-Front/Photography-company-website/readme.md

 ## Setup
 Project doesn't require any special dependencies.
 To open whole website, there is a need to download zip and open file 'index.html'.
+The second posibility to see the project is to visit this live link: https://mart-filipowicz-front.github.io/Photography-company-website/ .